PhDroid-Fin/Git-and-GitHub/GitCommands.md

     * This will create a unique SHA-1 hash with the first 7 characters shown below the command
   * Add new commits to the history: `git commit -m "your message" `
+  * Change the most recent commit message:
+    * Navigate to the repository.
+    * Amend the message of the latest pushed commit: `git commit --amend -m "New commit message."`
+    * Force push to update the history of the remote repository: `git push --force branch-name`
   * Show the commit graph information: `git log `
   * Show the difference of the tracked file between the working tree and the staging area: `git diff`. (what we are about to stage)
   * Show the difference of the tracked file between the staging area and the history: `git diff --staged`. (what we are about to commit)